Black-Box Detection of Language Model Watermarks: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we apply the tests introduced in \cref{ssec:method:kgw,ssec:method:stanford,ssec:method:unbiased} to a wide range of models and watermarking schemes, and confirm their effectiveness in detecting watermarks.
-In \cref{ssec:eval:main_results} we show that the adversary can reliably detect the watermarking scheme used (if any) at a low cost, across a wide range of practical settings.
+In \cref{ssec:eval:main_results} we show that the adversary can reliably detect the watermarking scheme used (if any) at a low cost, across a wide range of practical settings (extended results provided in~\cref{app:moreresults:extended}).
 In \cref{ssec:eval:additional_results}, we provide further experimental insights into the tests' robustness.
-Finally, in \cref{ssec:eval:deployed_models}, we demonstrate that our tests can be directly applied to real-world LLM deployments, revealing no significant evidence of any watermarking schemes at this point in time.
+Finally, in \cref{ssec:eval:deployed_models}, we demonstrate that our tests are practical and can be applied to real-world LLM deployments.

+A study of how the power of our tests scales with the number of queries is deferred to \cref{app:power_studies}.
+In \cref{app:moreresults:multikey,app:moreresults:nocache,app:moreresults:synthid,app:moreresults:adversarial,app:moreresults:conditioned_aar} we present additional experiments, where we demonstrate the robustness of our tests to more schemes and scheme variants, including adversarial modifications and attempts to make schemes undetectable.

+In particular, we study the multi-key variant of Red-Green schemes (\cref{app:moreresults:multikey}), the no-cache variant of Cache-Augmented schemes (\cref{app:moreresults:nocache}), and the SynthID-Text~\citep{synthid} scheme (\cref{app:moreresults:synthid}), released after the first version of our work was completed.
+We further study an adversarial modification which selectively disables the watermark (\cref{app:moreresults:adversarial}), and a new entropy-conditioned variant of the AAR watermark~\citep{aar} that is inspired by \citet{orzamir} (\cref{app:moreresults:conditioned_aar}).